jakop345/cloudron-box/docs/references/usermanual.md

 ### Configuration

-Apps can be reconfigured using the `Configure` dialog.
-Click on the wrench icon in the application grid to bring up the following dialog.
+Apps can be reconfigured using the `Configure` button.

 <img src="/docs/img/app_configure_button.png" class="shadow">

+Click on the wrench button will bring up the configure dialog.

 <img src="/docs/img/app_configure.png" class="shadow">